cdahlhausen/ansible-playbooks/README.md

 VM.
 Ansible will fail to connect but will not give a meaningful error.
 Open ~/.ssh/known_hosts and delete the entry for host 192.168.33.10, then try again.

+## Ansible Vault
+In order to store sensitive information securely we use Ansible Vault.
+This feature of Ansible encrypts any file with AES-256bit encryption.
+This allows for storing encrypted files in a public repo (GitHub).

+A best practice with Ansible Vault is to keep all variables in a single file (vault.yml) and reference them using an unencrypted file (vars.yml) in order to be able to grep for variables without decrypting the vault every time.
+Having a single vault file might prove impractical in the future, so we might revisit this later.

+The process involves three basic commands:

+### Encrypt a vault file (only done initially).
+> ansible-vault create group_vars/vault.yml

+### Edit encrypted variables
+> ansible-vault edit group_vars/vault.yml

+### Encrypting Unencrypted Files
+> ansible-vault encrypt group_vars/otherfile.yml

+### Re-key encrypted file (reset the password used to encrypt file)
+> ansible-vault rekey group_vars/vault.yml

+In order to run an Ansible playbook and decrypt the vault at runtime make sure to use the flag --ask-vault-pass ansible-playbook site.yml --ask-vault-pass

+## .ansible.cfg
+It is advisable to keep an Ansible config file in your home directory to make use of Ansible simpler.
+A config file could look like this:

+[defaults]
+inventory = ~/aptrust/ansible-playbooks/hosts

+# Prompts for vault password with every run of a playbook
+ask_vault_pass = True

+# The vault password can be stored in a flat-file to avoid the password prompt
+# Be aware that it is not advisable to keep passwords in text files in clear #text.
+vault_password_file=~/.ansible/vault_pass